brean/docker-ros/README.md

  - ✅ Part 1 introduces a basic ROS 2 and Docker setup with 2 Docker container connected over the internal Docker setup using **docker compose**.
  - ✅ Part 2 and 3 teach details about **Docker volumes** and handling file changes
- - ✅ Part 4 introduces **Dev Container** and using breakpoints in VS Code
+ - ✅ Part 4 introduces **Dev Container** and using **breakpoints** in VS Code
+ - ❌ Part 5 dives into best-practices by creating Unit tests for component and integration tests.
- - ❌ [Part 5](https://github.com/brean/docker-ros/issues/4) includes **visual ros-tools** (rviz2) using Wayland
+ - ❌ [Part 6](https://github.com/brean/docker-ros/issues/4) includes **visual ros-tools** (rviz2) using Wayland
- - ❌ [Part 6](https://github.com/brean/docker-ros/issues/1) connects to real devices from inside docker, revisiting volumes and the special **device** option to use USB-Devices like Gamepads, lidar-scanner or the kobuki base.
+ - ❌ [Part 7](https://github.com/brean/docker-ros/issues/1) connects to real devices from inside docker, revisiting volumes and the special **device** option to use USB-Devices like Gamepads, lidar-scanner or the kobuki base.
- - ✅ Part 7 is a small detour to a more custom c-code for Raspberry Pi Pico2
+ - ✅ Part 8 is a small detour to a more custom c-code for Raspberry Pi Pico2
- - ❌ Part 8 streams images from a WebCam in a more complex remote-control setup
+ - ❌ Part 9 streams images from a WebCam in a more complex remote-control setup
- - ❌ Part 9 extends part 8 to not only stream camera images but also connection to other systems, how docker systems can be used in a "cloud robotics" **server setup**.
+ - ❌ Part 10 extends part 8 to not only stream camera images but also connection to other systems, how docker systems can be used in a "cloud robotics" **server setup**.
- - ❌ Part 10 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt **package manager** to more robotics specific systems like **vcstool** or **autoproj**.
+ - ❌ Part 11 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt **package manager** to more robotics specific systems like **vcstool** or **autoproj**.
- - ✅ Part 11 gives an example on how to deploy the docker image to your robot, how you cross-build using **dockerx** for your robots CPU and some best practices (From the [HelloRIC](https://github.com/helloric)-project).
+ - ✅ Part 12 gives an example on how to deploy the docker image to your robot, how you cross-build using **dockerx** for your robots CPU and some best practices (From the [HelloRIC](https://github.com/helloric)-project).
- - ❌ Part 12 is about docker networking including possible pitfalls and issues with the **Docker network with ROS2**.
+ - ❌ Part 13 is about docker networking including possible pitfalls and issues with the **Docker network with ROS2**.
- - ❌ Part 13 is a bit specific for development at [DFKI-RIC](https://robotik.dfki-bremen.de/en/startpage), we take a look at the Open Source **Docker Image Development** environment.
+ - ❌ Part 14 is a bit specific for development at [DFKI-RIC](https://robotik.dfki-bremen.de/en/startpage), we take a look at the Open Source **Docker Image Development** environment.
 Even if you are not connected to DFKI, maybe it also makes sense for you to use or modify it to streamline your development process.

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.